As a pastor, I grew to dislike email criticism.

 Email can make a minor issue into a major issue.

 The issue may be small, but the fact someone took the time to place it in writing often elevates it in a leader’s mind.
 Granted, it may be what the critic wants, but is that even fair?
 If we aren’t careful, emailed issues may become weightier than the attention they deserve.
 I’ve even know email bullies who use email to unfairly elevate their own personal agenda.
 (And, they sometimes type in all caps.)
 I hate when that happens.

 Those are just a few reasons I’m not a fan of email criticism.

-Now, please understand, there are times when email is the only way you can reach someone.
-I’m addressing this specifically in the local church context, but even there for example, I realize in larger churches, such as the one I served, you may not always have instant access to the pastor.
+I understand, there are times when email is the only way you can reach someone.
+I’m addressing this specifically in the local church context, but I realize in larger churches, such as the one I served, you may not always have instant access to the pastor.
 I get that.

 So, in those cases I’d probably also ask myself a few questions.

 - Is the pastor the right (or the only person) I can speak to about my criticism.